eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

-schemes under which they are provided, covering the overall certification approach, design principles, and key requirements outlined in the [European Digital Identity Regulation](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183) and Commission Implementing Regulation (CIR) laying down rules for on the certification of Wallet Solution (2024/2981), or simply the [CIR 2024/2981](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L_202402981).
+schemes under which they are provided, covering the overall certification approach, design principles, and key requirements outlined in the [European Digital Identity Regulation](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183) and Commission Implementing Regulation [CIR 2024/2981](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L_202402981) laying down rules for on the certification of Wallet Solutions.
-Furthermore, references are made to the Annex I of the CIR, the [Risk Register](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L_202402981#anx_I,), supporting the risk-based approach of the Wallet Solutions.
+Furthermore, references are made to the Annex I of [CIR 2024/2981](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L_202402981), the [Risk
+Register](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L_202402981#anx_I,),
+supporting the risk-based approach of the Wallet Solutions.
 For more detailed requirements, please refer to the